New Body of Work

 Bryce Hammond Visual Artist

-My work documents evidence of human interactions in man-made environments through first-hand observation of transient poverty culture.
+My work documents evidence of human interactions in man-made environments through first-hand observation.
 This data is compiled to pollinate and present diverse techniques of expression including participatory installation, voyeuristic sound and documentation through paintings and other art objects.

 Transient Motel Installation